kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_metadata_description.md

-Metadata offers general details about project setup and configuration.
-Typically, the recommended metadata are pre-configured and do not need to be altered.
+Essential features offers general details about project setup and configuration.
+Typically, the recommended features are pre-configured and do not need to be altered.